 Example of a typical

 all that is left is a patch of soil.

-If you have an unused well on your property you are required to decommission that well.
-This reduces the risk of groundwater contamination, which is important in areas where groundwater is the source of drinking water.
+If you have an unused well on your property, you are required to decommission that well.
+This reduces the potential risk of groundwater contamination, which is important in areas where groundwater is the source of drinking water.

-Halton Region is now offering a grant to residents planning to decommission unused well(s), up to 50% of the total cost to a maximum of $1,000.00 per well.
+Halton Region is now offering a grant to residents planning to decommission unused well(s), for 50% of the total cost to a maximum of $1,000.00 per well.

 The Residential Well Decommissioning Grant is not available to developers.

 Important: Complete and submit application before beginning any work.
 Halton's Water Resources Specialist